fjantunen/sev1/index.md

 ### 9. Communication Under Pressure 🗣️

-During an incident, communication is paramount.
+During an incident, clear communication is paramount.
 Misinformation or lack of information fuels panic and slows resolution.

 #### Internal Communication: Keeping the Team Aligned